Freemium Pricing for SaaS: Great to Improve Customer Acquisition

 Zapier

-Zapier uses various strategies to increase conversions from the free version.
+Zapier uses various interesting strategies to increase conversions from the free version.
 These include restricting certain features and setting usage limits.
 The free plan includes 100 tasks per month and 5 Zaps.
 If users require more, they can upgrade to a higher plan.

 With 4 different plans available, users have the flexibility to purchase a specific number of tasks that suits their needs.
 This simplifies the process of finding the appropriate plan and taking the necessary actions.